 NOTE: The ferries do not run every day, check here for the full schedule. you need to make your reservations online in advance to guarantee your spot.
 The ferry runs every other day in summer, once per week in the shoulder season, and does not run in winter.

-I started my rainy day in Valdez by visiting the Solomon Gulch to learn all about the salmon hatchery and strongly recommend a visit here.
+I started the third day of my Alaska itinerary on a rainy day by visiting the Solomon Gulch to learn all about the salmon hatchery and strongly recommend a visit here.
 You can take a self-tour and learn how important this hatchery is to the fishing industry and the local economy.
 It is sustainable farming for salmon and the visit is very educational.

 I learned that this facility, built-in 1981, is the largest single-species salmon hatchery in North America, incubating up to 270 million Pink salmon and 2 million Coho salmon each year.
 And every year, adults return to the hatchery in vast numbers—some 16 million pinks and 100,000 Cohos for spawning.